bitlabstudio/bitmazk-book/docs/infrastructure/time_tracking.rst

 tagged as ``#server``.
 This includes setting up new Webfaction servers, adding cronjobs, running deployments, restarting the webserver and so on.

+## infrastructure

+When setting up new subdomains or setting up a new server to install an internal tool (like Gitlab), this is not really programming work and it is also not server work (in the sense that we sell this work to a customer).
+Instead, this is internal infrastrucutre work and should be tagged as such.

 ## setup

 When you need to mess around with your local development environment in order